-The amazing, newly-released Dom Pérignon vintage 2010: Exclusive CountryClubuk Members’ saving of over £240: case of six bottles delivered: currently unavailable
+The amazing, newly-released Dom Pérignon vintage 2010: Exclusive CountryClubuk Members’ saving of over £240: case of six bottles delivered: sold out

 Champagne connoisseurs are celebrating the release of the extraordinary new Dom Pérignon vintage 2010.
 This is a vintage literally ‘saved from the waters’, and it has already been acclaimed by critics, achieving 98/100 points from James Suckling MW of Wine Spectator and an almost unheard of 18.5/20 from Jancis Robinson MW.
 We are delighted that Dom Pérignon have included CountryClubuk in their allocations, to make sure our Members do not miss out on what will be a rarity, one of the very few 2010 vintages to be made in Champagne.